erikandersson96/portfolio-project-four/TESTING.md

 ### Home Page

-I was manualy testing my home page for these elements:
+I have manualy tested my home page for these elements:

 * When a user login a green message on the top of the home page appears so the user knows that the login was successful.
 This message also appears when the user logout.
 * Make sure so the `View recipe` button on each recipe card directs the user to that specific recipe details.
+* Make sure so a user can't manually type in a page number that doesn't exists for the `page pagination` to trigger an error.

 ### Recipe Details

-I was manualy testing so these functions and elements was working correct:
+I have manualy tested so these functions and elements works correct:

 * Make sure so `only` the author of each recipe can see the green `Edit recipe` and red `Delete recipe` buttons by checking the authentication of each user that want to see recipe details.
 * Make sure so `only` the author can edit the recipe.